Charter for Diversity Commission of

 The Commission will provide DEI resources, suggestions and opportunities for faculty and staff members to assist them in integrating these topics into their curriculum and/or committees.

 The Commission will have at least two regular meetings each semester; fall, spring, and summer terms.

 Emergency sessions may be called by the chair(s) as deemed necessary.

 Meetings will be conducted using a limited version Robert's Rules.

-VII.
+VIII.
 Changes to Charter